-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, of the National Park Syst Applicability. (b) STUDY PROCESS

 SECTION 1.
-STUDY AND REPORT REGARDING WACO MAMMOTH SITE
+STUDY AND REPORT REGARDING WACO MAMMOTH SITE AREA.

 (a) STUDY.-The Secretary of the Interior, in consultation with the State of Texas, the city of Waco, and other appropriate organizations, shall carry out a special resource study regarding the national significance, suitability, and feasibility of designating the Waco Mammoth Site Area located in the city of Waco, Texas, as a unit of the National Park System.